You’ve been working hard to set up your business and you have finally decided it’s time to hire staff.

 - Discrimination and harassment: include a policy on how victims should proceed and what actions should be taken.

-At Linkilaw, one of our core values is to promote compromise over conflict and build bridges instead of burning them so we recommend to get legal advice from an employment lawyer for making sure your employees’ contracts are compliant with all legal regulations and we encourage all entrepreneurs to put in place an Employee Handbook.
+At Linkilaw, one of our core values is to promote compromise over conflict and build bridges instead of burning them so we recommend to get legal support for making sure your employees’ contracts are compliant with all legal regulations and we encourage all entrepreneurs to put in place an employee handbook.